 How to apply

-• File the request for a receipt with a copy of the signed offering statement and appendices with the Credit Union and Insurance Prudential (CU&IP) Transactions and Events team, via the secure portal or by email to: [email protected].
+• File the request for a receipt with a copy of the signed offering statement and appendices with the Credit Union and Insurance Prudential (CU&IP) Approvals & Insurance Prudential Practices team, via the secure portal or by email to: [email protected].

 • Submit the request at least 45 business days prior to the offering statement date to ensure there is sufficient time for it to be reviewed and processed.

 • Mail a cheque for the required fee payable to the Financial Services Regulatory Authority of Ontario (FSRA), 25 Sheppard Avenue West, Suite 100, Toronto, ON, M2N 6S6.
+For electronic transfers, contact [email protected].
 See the FSRA's Assessments and Fees.

 When offering a new series or class of special shares

-If a credit union plans to offer a new series or class of special shares, the articles of incorporation must be amended.
+If a credit union plans to offer a new series or class of special shares including patronage shares, the articles of incorporation may require amendment.
 To do this, the credit union must:

-• Obtain the special resolutions of its members or delegates, and shareholders (as applicable), to approve the change.
+• obtain the special resolutions of its members or delegates, shareholders, and board (as applicable), to approve the change

 For more information, refer to Filing the Articles of Amendment for a Credit Union.